merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

 ### Estimation for contigs in a metagenome assembly

 If you have an unbinned metagenome assembly, you can estimate metabolism for it using `--metagenome-mode`.
-In this case, since there is no way to determine which contigs belong to which microbial populations in the sample, estimation will be performed on a per-contig basis; that is, for each contig, only the genes present on that contig will be used to determine pathway completeness within the contig.
+In this case, since there is no way to determine which contigs belong to which microbial populations in the sample, estimation will be done on a per-contig basis; that is, for each contig, only the genes present on that contig will be used to determine pathway completeness within the contig.

 <div class="codeblock" markdown="1">
 anvi&#45;estimate&#45;metabolism &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> &#45;&#45;metagenome&#45;mode
 </div>

 {:.notice}
 In metagenome mode, this program will estimate metabolism for each contig in the metagenome separately.
-This will tend to underestimate module completeness because it is likely that many modules will be distributed across multiple contigs belonging to the same population.
-If you prefer to instead treat all enzyme annotations in the metagenome as belonging to one collective genome, you can do so by simply leaving out the `--metagenome-mode` flag (effectively treating your metagenome as a single genome, although in your heart you will know that your contigs database really contains a metagenome).
-Please note that this will result in the opposite tendency to overestimate module completeness (as the enzymes will in reality be coming from multiple different populations), and there will be significant redundancy.
+This will tend to underestimate module completeness because it is likely that many modules will be broken up across multiple contigs belonging to the same population.
+If you prefer to instead treat all enzyme annotations in the metagenome as belonging to one collective genome, you can do so by simply leaving out the `--metagenome-mode` flag (to effectively pretend that you are doing estimation for a single genome, although in your heart you will know that your contigs database really contains a metagenome).
+Please note that this will result in the opposite tendency to overestimate module completeness (as the enzymes will in reality be coming from multiple different populations), and there will be a lot of redundancy.
 We are working on improving our estimation algorithm for metagenome mode.
-In the meantime, if you are concerned about the misleading results from either of these situations, we suggest binning your metagenomes first and running estimation for the bins as described below.
+In the meantime, if you are worried about the misleading results from either of these situations, we suggest binning your metagenomes first and running estimation for the bins as described below.

 ### Estimation for gene cluster bins in a pangenome